apoco/cycle-electron-driver/README.md

 * `userData$`  - The directory for storing user-specific application data
 * `videos$`    - The directory for the user's video files

+##### recentDocs

+The recentDocs object has the following available sinks:

+* `add$`  - The strings produced by this observable will be added to the OS's recent documents for the app

 ##### quit$

 When this `Observable` produces a value, an application quit is issued.
 Use `exit$` instead to forcefully terminate.